libspecinfra/specinfra/README.md

 ### Resources

-Resources should be implemented.
+This is a list of resources which should be implemented.
 These resources are picked up from [Resource Types of Serverspec](http://serverspec.org/resource_types.html) .
 So some resources are implemented in serverspec, not in specinfra.

 * bond
 * bridge